stjfs03/Project2/README.md

 ### Clan Members

 Your clan must contain at least four different kinds of clan members.
-Make at least 2 types of healers and 2 types of warriors.
+At least 2 types of healers and 2 types of warriors.

 ### Factories